Model Email For Job Application

 I am writing to express my enthusiastic interest in the Marketing Manager position advertised on LinkedIn.
 With over seven years of experience leading successful marketing campaigns, and a proven track record of increasing brand awareness and driving sales, I am confident I possess the skills and experience to excel in this role.
 In my previous role at Acme Corp, I spearheaded a rebranding initiative that resulted in a 20% increase in customer engagement and a 15% rise in sales within six months.
 My expertise in digital marketing, social media strategy, and content creation aligns perfectly with the requirements outlined in the job description.

 My resume, which details my qualifications and accomplishments, is attached for your review.
-I am eager to learn more about this opportunity and discuss how my skills and experience can benefit your team.
+That's why i am eager to learn more about this opportunity and discuss how my skills and experience can benefit your team.
 Thank you for your time and consideration.
 I look forward to hearing from you soon.

 Sincerely,